Lethalz/ZetV2/Random/What i need to be to soar.md

-Get good at the fundamentals
+wGet good at the fundamentals
 dig deep to build your skyscraper taller

-A+
+A+ (done)
-CCNA
+CCNA (networking) 300$
-SEC +
+SEC + (DOJ) 350$
-all the while learn linux
+then
+Learn linux  (Cloud can learn some server admin) learn bash scripting learn SQL (Basics) learn powershell
+Don't need Linux+ or server+ Jobs don't value those at all!
+Will Do RHCSA then RHCE at some point for the pursuit of knowledge.

-earn these to understand the basics of what you are working with in this field
+learn these to understand the basics of what you are working with in this field (automation is key to being efficent)

+Learn PYTHON for automation do CS50

 Then move on to cloud.
 Cloud is the big thing more and more people need cloud experts and it's only going to get more lucarative.